 If a platform is licensed by seat, it’s easier for organizations to limit data access due to the expense of empowering the entire team.
 In order to be successful, everyone must be able to access and interact with the data to make quick, informed decisions.

 Product demos can make almost anything look simple.
-But how can you know for certain that your least technical users will be able to access, understand, and act upon data?
+But without trying before you buy, how can you know for certain that your least technical users will be able to access, understand, and act upon data?
 Ease of use is critical to building a data culture, so ask these questions to gain insights:

 - How much training, if any, is required to use the platform?